Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

-# Renovate.it - A renovation advice sharing web app.
+# Renovate.it - a renovation advice sharing web app.

 A live demo can be found [here](https://renovate-it.herokuapp.com/)